open-wing/open-wing.github.io/README.md

 - "**Social experiment**" - games that are made to test mental experiment on players in order to see how they react to something (if in doubt, check the other submissions with the social experiment genre)

 - "**Alien**" - games that depict life in other planets or depicts aliens, an alien invasion, alien stuff, or some sort of thing involving aliens

+- "**PvE**" - games that have player vs entity combat as their only goal (player-vs-player is the default and such games should not be tagged with "PvP")

+- "**Classic RPG**" - a game where you must complete quests (or not), kill enemies, etc. to increase your level/rank/tier/xp to kill more enemies and unlock more areas - do not use only RPG, as it is a very vague term

 ### I found a bug